Roswel-labs/UaModelerDocker/README.md

 Alternatively, use any VNC client with `localhost:5900`.

-The UaExpert is located on at Desktop.
+The UaModeler is located at Desktop.

 __Note:__ The connection is not secure since password is not needed.
 Do not use as part of the production solution.